Buyer's Guide to Choosing a Stair Runner Carpet

 It’s hard to imagine a staircase that wouldn’t benefit from the addition of a stair carpet.
 Who wouldn’t prefer the beauty, comfort, and safety of having a carpet installed on stairs over plain, unadorned wooden treads?

 We’re here to help you with the difficult part – making the right carpet choice.
-With the myriad of patterns, fibers, and styles available, it’s easy to get overwhelmed.
+With the myriad of patterns, fibers, and carpet trends available, it’s easy to get overwhelmed.

 While you will want to choose a stair runner carpet that fits your home aesthetically, it's also critical to pick the right carpet fiber, construction and size.
 We’ve put together this definitive buyer's guide to stair runners to help you choose a runner that will stand the test of time.
-We will discuss carpet fiber first in this multi-part series.
+When choosing the best carpet for stairs and landings, you'll want to consider all of the following criteria.

 Carpet Fibers